Do you have an eagle eye for catching spelling and grammatical errors? If so, maybe becoming an online proofreader is your calling.

 Starting your own proofreading business gives you the option to work the hours of your choosing, set your own rates, and work entirely from home.
 You don’t need a college degree if you start your own business.
 You can grow with your clients and even offer additional services based on your skills and experience.

 While keeping up with deadlines and building up your client base are challenges, there are plenty of resources to help you get started with your freelance proofreading business.
-The Editorial Freelancers Association is a professional group offering job listings, resources, education, and connections to other proofreaders in the industry.
+The Editorial Freelancers Association (EFA) is a professional group offering job listings, resources, education, and connections to other proofreaders in the industry.

 Here are some common steps you’ll need to take to start your own proofreading business.